 So Ian Fleming was familiar with the facts of the case, and likely of much of Khokhlov’s background.
 He read the papers, he kept up with current events.
+His “day job” as Foreign Manager of the Sunday Times likely provided him with a lot of intel on matters like these.
 From the AP article we learn about the training school:

 The murder-sabotage outfit to which he belonged is known as the “Ninth Section (of the MVD secret police) for Terror and Diversion’ – “Devyaty Odtel po Terroru I Diversii” in Russian.
 Its headquarters are in Moscow’s notorious Lubianka prison and Col. L. A. Studnikov commands it.